pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 The reference guide aims to facilitate the use of the collection template.
 It contains field definitions, further guidance/instructions, and examples of structured data.
 Mapping of PHA4GE fields to existing metadata standards such as the Sample Application Standard, MIxS v 5.0, and the MIGS Virus Host-associated package can be found in the reference guide.

 3. **ontology-mapped controlled vocabulary for the picklists.**

+Lists of controlled vocabulary, agreed upon by PHA4GE, are provided here for populating the template.

 #### The specification contextual data collection template in machine-amenable JSON format